intLyc/MTO-Platform/README.md

 ## Copyright

 > Copyright (c) Yanchi Li.
 You are free to use the MToP for research purposes.
-All publications which use this platform should acknowledge the use of *"MToP"* or *"MTO-Platform"* and cite as *"Y. Li, W. Gong, F. Ming, T. Zhang, S. Li, and Q. Gu, MToP: A MATLAB Optimization Platform for Evolutionary Multitasking, 2023, arXiv:2312.08134"*
+All publications which use this platform should acknowledge the use of MToP and cite as "Y. Li, W. Gong, T. Zhang, F. Ming, S. Li, Q. Gu, and Y.-S. Ong, MToP: A MATLAB Benchmarking Platform for Evolutionary Multitasking, 2023, arXiv:2312.08134"

 ```
 @Article{Li2023MToP,
-  title   = {{MToP}: A {MATLAB} Optimization Platform for Evolutionary Multitasking},
+  title   = {{MToP}: A {MATLAB} Benchmarking Platform for Evolutionary Multitasking},
-  author  = {Yanchi Li and Wenyin Gong and Fei Ming and Tingyu Zhang and Shuijia Li and Qiong Gu},
+  author  = {Yanchi Li and Wenyin Gong and Tingyu Zhang and Fei Ming and Shuijia Li and Qiong Gu and Yew-Soon Ong},
   journal = {arXiv preprint arXiv:2312.08134},
   year    = {2023},
   eprint  = {2312.08134},